 Certain enzymes used in medicines, likewise, need to be kept chilled to stop them denaturising.
 Consequently finding ways to keep these goods fresh for prolonged periods, without having to resort to artificial preservatives, is a key challenge of a lot of businesses today.
 Fortunately cold rooms and fridges are one of the key ways that challenge is met.

-Types of Cold Storage
+Types of Cold Storage per industry

 There are several different types of cold storage used by a number of industries depending on the sorts of the services they deal with.
 Among the most commonly encountered by people on the street are restaurants and food outlets, as well as supermarket chains and grocery shops.
 Depending on their size and the sorts of customers they regularly receive, such businesses may have anything from a few repurposed domestic fridges to entire cold rooms and blast freezers dedicated to storing several tonnes of foodstuffs for prolonged periods.